therealmsesqui415/therealmsesqui415.github.io/_posts/2017-03-29-why_did_you_want_to_learn_software_development.markdown

 ---
 layout: post
 title:      "Why did you want to learn software development?"
-date:   2017-03-29 10:31:44 +0000
+date:       2017-03-29 06:31:45 -0400
+permalink:  why_did_you_want_to_learn_software_development
 ---

 ![](https://s-media-cache-ak0.pinimg.com/originals/a6/1c/8c/a61c8c5eaf69084f27ac095ce48182f6.jpg)

-All jokes aside, the real reason behind my eagerness to begin learning to code, stemmed from various aspects of my life.
+The reason behind my eagerness to begin learning to code, stemmed from various aspects of my life.
 Before I began learning through Flatiron, I hadn't really had any general direction.
 I was taking advantage of some free resources such as treehouse and sololearn, just to get a general feeling for what it would be like.
 Coding to be more specifc, felt like a very large concept at the time for me to grasp, not to mention I was working consistenty throughout the day at my current job, bartending, so I didn't make time to learn it.

 I've been living in Vegas for 2 years now, when I first moved here, I wasn't really thinking a lot about long term goals.
 I was more concerned with establishing myself and getting myself on my feet.
 Fresh from moving from San Francisco, when you move to a new state, all by yourself it makes it very difficult to balance your life.
 Keeping up with bills, worrying about this and that.
 A lot of frustrations.